The Dougy Center

-The Dougy Center, The National Center for Grieving Children & Families is a nonprofit organization based in Portland, Oregon that offers support groups and services to grieving children and young adults.
+Dougy Center, The National Grief Center for Children & Families (formerly The Dougy Center, The National Center for Grieving Children & Families, or simply Dougy Center) is a nonprofit organization based in Portland, Oregon that offers support groups and services to grieving children and young adults.
 Its peer support program and network of children's grief services make the organization the first of its kind in the United States.
 500 independent programs around the world are based on its model, more than 300 of which have staff who were trained by the organization's staff.
-The Dougy Center serves 400 children and 250 adults from the Portland metropolitan area each month, free of charge.
+Dougy Center serves 400 children and 250 adults from the Portland metropolitan area each month, free of charge.
 Its main building is located in the Creston-Kenilworth neighborhood, and its satellite locations in Canby and Hillsboro are called The Dougy Center Walker's House and The Dougy Center Linklater Commons, respectively.

 The organization was founded in 1982 by Beverly Chappell, in tribute to Dougy Turno, who died of a brain tumor at age thirteen.
 In August 1981, Dougy wrote a letter to Elisabeth Kübler-Ross, a pioneer in near-death studies, on the subject of his own death.
 This prompted Kübler-Ross to connect Chappell with Dougy and his family, and Chappell to create support groups for grieving children.
 Since its establishment, more than 20,000 children and their family members have received support from the organization.

 In 2009, an unidentified arsonist destroyed the center.
 Construction on a new building began in April 2012, but in the interim, the center operated in Northeast Portland.
 Following $4.5 million in construction costs, the current 11,750-square-foot facility opened in February 2013 in its original location.